akkadotnet/akka.net/docs/articles/clustering/cluster-metrics.md

     # to /system/cluster-metrics actor: `akka.cluster.metrics.{CollectionStartMessage,CollectionStopMessage}`
     enabled = on

-    # FQCN of the metrics collector implementation.
+    # Fully-qualified class name of the metrics collector implementation.
     # It must implement `akka.cluster.metrics.MetricsCollector` and
     # have public constructor with akka.actor.ActorSystem parameter.
     # Will try to load in the following order of priority: